codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/docker-hub.md

 %}

+{{site.data.callout.callout_tip}}
+**TIP**
->Docker.io only allows you to push images that are tagged with your username.
-If you have a choice, create a Docker Hub account with the same username that you have in Codefresh.
-If not, you need to change the Docker image created to match your username in every [push step]({{site.baseurl}}/docs/pipelines/steps/push/#examples).
+Docker.io only allows you to push images that are tagged with your username.<br>If you have a choice, create a Docker Hub account with the same username that you have in Codefresh.<br>If not, you need to change the Docker image created to match your username in every [push step]({{site.baseurl}}/docs/pipelines/steps/push/#examples).
+{{site.callout.data.end}}

 ## Adding more Docker Hub integrations